andreideholte/blog/README.md

 # deholte-blog

-Next.js static blog using Notion as a Content Management System (CMS).
+Deholte Blog use 'morethan-log' that is a next.js static blog using Notion as a Content Management System (CMS).
 Supports both Blog format Post as well as Page format for Resume.
 Deployed using Vercel.

 ## Features